-We're dealing with a lot more uncertain inputs, market performance being one of them.
+of them.
 And the best way that we capture that in a valuation setting is through simulation.
 So in the case of a private equity fund, we would be using Monte Carlo simulation to come up with the exit proceeds for each planned portfolio company or expected portfolio company.

-And that's really where our task becomes labor intensive, because we need to have extensive, upfront discussions with the private equity principals or with their finance teams to develop the expectation for when the investments will be made.
-What sizes will the investments be?
-How long will they be held?
-What industries will they be made into?
-And we use all of those inputs to develop a story that ultimately goes into our tools, which primarily consists of Monte Carlo simulation, to project what the proceeds might be to arrive at the carried interest waterfall calculations.
+And that's really where our task becomes labor intensive, because we need to have extensive upfront discussions with the private equity principals or with their finance teams to develop the expectation for when the investments will be made.

-Lindsay and David, let's say you had a client who is badgering you for a ballpark of what the value of carry in a brand new fund might be?
+David, let's say you had a client who is badgering you for a ballpark of what the value of carry in a brand new fund might be.
 What would you say?

 Stein: After all the hedging and caveats and so forth, if I had to put a number or a range on the table, I would usually tell people our experience has been that the valuations will often come out expressed as a percentage of the fund size at some low single-digit percentage.
-So in a billion dollar fund the carry might be valued somewhere between \$10M and \$40M or something like that.
-And then each individual principal is only going to have a portion of that.
-But it's a range and there are a lot of variables that go into that.
+So in a \$1-billion fund, the carry might be valued somewhere between \$10 million and \$40 million or something like that.
+And then, each individual principal is only going to have a portion of that.